Redesigning the Voice Memos app into an intelligent, clutter-free hub for brainstorming and documentation.

 A clutter-free, intelligent workspace that enhances how you document your ideas and life experiences.

-Complete with an iOS-style onboarding experience to introduce users to the new features developed in this redesign.
+Complete with an iOS-style onboarding experience that introduces users to the new features developed in the redesign.

 to navigate prototype